 Chemical sunscreens work by absorbing UV radiation before it can penetrate deeply into the skin and cause damage.
 Chemical sunscreen ingredients are molecular in size and because they are designed to be absorbed into the skin, they can get into the bloodstream.
 According to the Environmental Working Group's Skin Deep Cosmetic Database, a commonly used UV absorber, Oxybenzone, has been associated with allergic dermatitis and photosensitivity and may disrupt hormones.
 There is also debate about whether some chemical sunscreen ingredients are carcinogenic.
 In our job, we hear from so many people who find the chemicals in chemical sunscreens irritating to their skin.

 Naturally Safe Cosmetics only stocks natural sunscreens from trusted brands like Wotnot, UV Natural, Eco Sunscreen and Eco Tan.
 As we head into Summer, make sure you're ready for outdoor fun by stocking up on your safe sunscreen supply.
-The Eco Tan Untinted Coconut Sunscreen 2 for 1 Duo Pack is great value and one of our top-sellers.
-Whichever brand you choose, there are sunscreens for everyone, including babies and sports enthusiasts, and you can rest assured that none of our sunscreen products contain nanoparticles.
+Whichever brand you choose, there are sunscreens for everyone, including babies and sports enthusiasts, and you can rest assured that none of our sunscreen products contain harmful chemical UV absorbers.

 1 Therapeutic Goods Administration Literature review on the safety of titanium dioxide and zinc oxide nanoparticles in sunscreens.
 V1.0 August 2013.